 In some circumstances the school may not charge for items or activities set out in sections 6 and 8 of this policy.
-This will be at the discretion of the Headteacher and/or the governing body and will depend on the activity in question.
+This will be at the discretion of the Headteacher and / or Governing Body and will depend on the activity in question.

-9.1 Remissions for Residential Visits
+9.1 Remissions for residential visits